tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/13-smoke-test.md

   --output=jsonpath='{range .spec.ports[0]}{.nodePort}')
 ```

-Create another floating IP address, and assign it to the node.
+Create another floating IP address, and assign it to the node. (**NOTE:** You'll also need to update the security
+group to expose the port.)

 Make an HTTP request using the external IP address and the `nginx` node port: